-But, many of us want to sell, for example to move to a new city, or raise a family in a bigger home.
+But, many of us want to sell, for example, to move to a new city, or raise a family in a bigger home.
 Right now, the search for space is well and truly on; the criteria for the best places to live has shifted.
-Let’s look at the ongoing impacts of COVID-19 on the housing market.

 Change in buyer habits

-For many people, city living has become less of a priority, as the search for space is very much a priority for many.
-This is reflected by the fact that the price growth for flats is notably smaller in comparison to houses (+1.9% compared to +4.9%, according to Hometrack).
+For some people, city living has become less of a priority, as the search for space is very much a priority for many.
+This has been reflected by the fact that the price growth for flats is notably smaller in comparison to houses (+1.9% compared to +4.9%, according to Hometrack).

-This reprioritisation can be an advantage if you live further out, or in the countryside.
-It’s not certain if these buyer habits will be changed forever, but it’s the case for many currently.
+This reprioritisation can be an advantage if you live further out or in the countryside.

 High house prices

 Average UK house prices have increased 6%.
-According to Hometrack, 2021 has been a record year with sales set to exceed the highs of 2007 (1.5m) and over £473bn of new sales agreed.
+According to Hometrack, 2021 saw a record year with sales set to exceed the highs of 2007 (1.5m) and over £473bn of new sales agreed.
 Currently, it’s £95bn higher than 2020.

 Supply still isn’t currently meeting demand, and there’s no sign of a ‘cliff-edge’ when it comes to buyer demand.
 This, too, is pushing house prices up.
-In fact, it’s been a record year for both sales and prices, and there’s still momentum which is likely to continue into 2022.
+In fact, it’s been a record year for both sales and prices, and there’s still momentum that is likely to continue through 2022.